JGME Launches New Website

-Call for Papers on Diversity, Equity, and Inclusion
+Call for Papers on Diversity, Equity, Inclusion, and Justice

-The Journal of Graduate Medical Education is seeking submissions related to diversity, equity, and inclusion in graduate medical education (GME).
-These manuscripts, submitted in any JGME category, will be expedited by the editors.
+The Journal of Graduate Medical Education is seeking submissions related to diversity, equity, inclusion, and justice in graduate medical education (GME).
+These manuscripts may be submitted in any JGME category.
 Topics can range from recruitment, selection, and onboarding to curriculum, teaching, learning, assessment, clinical learning environment, and faculty development.

-As the GME community strives to promote diversity, equity, and inclusion, there are many unanswered questions, such as:
+As the GME community strives to promote diversity, equity, inclusion, and justice, there are many unanswered questions, such as:

-- How can we increase the diversity of our GME learning environments?
+- How can the community increase the diversity of GME learning environments?